What is a grilling or grill-able cheese?

-The Cypriot Halloumi (or Hellim in Turkey) is by far the best known grilling cheese.
-The name Halloumi goes back to the Egyptian ‘ Hallum ‘ and refers to a ‘ cheese that was already eaten in medieval Egypt.
+The Cypriot halloumi (or hellim in Turkey) is by far the best known grill cheese.
+The name halloumi dates back to the Egyptian “Hallum.
+The name refers to a cheese already eaten in medieval Egypt.

-In Canada and the north of the United States freshly made curd is often eaten fried.
-The curd is cut into irregular pieces and sometimes taken by a savory batter.
-In Canada, the Cheese Curds are used in the local dish Poutine.
-Poutine consists of French fries, fried cheese topped with a stew-like meat sauce.
-In Wisconsin, the cheese is goes in a batter and is fried on fairgrounds and festivals.
-Cheese curds are tastiest when they are eaten very fresh.
-They have a remarkable mouth-feel and squeak when you bite them.
-Hence the name ‘ squeaky Cheese ‘
+In Canada and the northern United States, you often eat fresh curdfried.
+You cut the curd into irregular pieces.
+Sometimes the cheese is passed through a savory fritter batter.
+In Canada, they use these cheese curds in“poutine.
+That’s a local dish.
+Poutine consists of French fries and fried cheese.
+This is all topped with a stew-like meat sauce.
+In Wisconsin, they put the cheese through a batter for frying.
+You can often find this snack at festivals and fairs.
+Cheese curds are at best when they are very fresh.
+They have a remarkable mouth-feel and squeak when you bite down on them.
+Hence the name“sqeaky cheese.

-Leipäjuusto originates from the northern part of Finland and literally means: bread cheese.
-The cheese is traditionally made from the very fatty colostrum milk of newly calved cows.
-Commercial cheeses are simply made from cow’s milk.
-Unlike Halloumi, Leipäjuusto is not ‘ recooked ‘ but baked and/or grilled in the oven.
-Afterwards the cheese is slightly dried.
-Heavily dried cheeses are bone hard and need to be warmed to eat.
+Leipäjuusto comes from northern Finland.
+It literally means“bread cheese.
+The cheese is traditionally made with the very fat colostrum milk of newly calved cows.
+Then again, commercial cheeses are simply made from cow’s milk.
+Unlike other grilling cheeses, leipäjuusto is not “re-cooked.
+It is baked or grilled in the oven.
+Then the cheese is dried slightly to very hard.
+Because these highly dehydrated cheeses are bone hard, you have to warm them up before eating.

-Paneer is usually cut into cubes and fried or baked and ends up in a curry.
-The best known is probably ‘ saag paneer ‘, a preparation with spinach.
-In most recipes, Paneer can be exchanged by our Berloumi.
+Paneer is usually cut into cubes for frying or baking.
+Then he ends up in a curry.
+The most famous preparation is“saag paneer.
+That’s a recipe with spinach.
+In most dishes, you can certainly alternate paneer with Berloumi.
+The most famous is probably “saag paneer,” a preparation with spinach.
+In most recipes, Paneer is interchangeable with Berloumi.

-Queijo Coalho is a fresh Brazilian cheese that is often grilled on the beaches as kebab.
-Looking at the production it’s a cross of Halloumi and Mozzarella.
-The milk is not acidified (like Halloumi) but the curd is heated slightly (like Mozzarella).
-Coalho is usually eaten very freshly.
+Queijo coalho is a fresh Brazilian grilling cheese.
+You often find it on the beach, where they grill it as a kebab.
+In terms of manufacturing, the cheese is very similar to a mixture of halloumi and mozzarella.
+The milk is not soured, but the curd is usually slightly heated.
+Coalho you usually eat very fresh.

-Provoleta (brand name) is the Argentine version of the Italian Provolone.
-The Italian Provolone is a matured ‘ pasta filata ‘, a cheese style which also includes Mozzarella and pizza cheese.
-Provoleta is traditionally grilled on the asado, an Argentine low barbeque.
-Unlike Berloumi and Halloumi, provolone exhibits some melting One has to let the cheese come to room temperature with the outside slightly drying up.
-The cheese is then rubbed with oil and grilled over high heat.
-Also Scamorza and Caciocavallo belong to the same cheese type.
+Provoleta is the Argentine version of the Italian provolone.
+Italian provolone is an aged“pasta filata.
+It is the style of cheese that includes mozzarella and pizza cheese.
+Provoleta is traditionally grilled on the asado.
+That’s a low Argentine barbecue.
+Provolone, unlike Berloumi and halloumi, does melt a bit.
+The trick is to let the cheese come to room temperature.
+Then the outside dries slightly.
+Then rub it with oil and grill it over a high heat.
+Scamorza and Caciocavallo also belong to the same cheese type.